saqibcare/Paying-through-Smart-Phone/README.md

 ### Services Given by Dwolla

-When you will integrate the Dwolla in your application, then your user will login to your application through your own defined parameters, After getting login, he can perform transactions in term on money from his mobile application.
-But first of all he should verify the Bank Account.
+When you will integrate the Dwolla in your application, then your user will log in to your application through your own defined parameters, After getting a login, he can perform transactions in terms of money from his mobile application.
+But first of all, he should verify the Bank Account.
 You don’t need to worry about that, Dwolla will take care of this verification process.
-Dwolla allows you application the verify the customer bank account quickly.
-After that your customer is allowed to make payments.
+Dwolla allows your application to verify the customer bank account quickly.
+After that, your customer is allowed to make payments.

 #### Dwolla allows you to send 5000 payments with single API request from your mobile